Legendary Brooklands: Where Planes, Buses & Cars Shape History

 Current Day

-The race track substained substantial damage by German bombers during ww2 and sadly the damage was deemed too great and too costly to repair.
-To this day, there is still a small section of the track in existence, but most of the area has now been redeveloped into industrial warehouses or housing estates.
+The race track sustained substantial damage by German bombers during World War 2 and sadly the damage was deemed too great and too costly to repair.
+To this day, there is still a small section of the track in existence, but most of the area has now been redeveloped into industrial warehouses or housing communities.

 Remains of the original race track